This First Day Of School Photo Is A Beautiful Example Of Co-Parenting

 Booth posted a photo of herself and Pitman walking Rachel into her first day of school.

-“Often times I have people ask me how my ex, his wife, my husband and I co-parent so flawlessly,” wrote Booth, who has a supportive husband named Bryan Russell.
+“Often times I have people ask me how my ex, his wife, my husband and I co-parent so flawlessly,” wrote Booth.
 “My answer is always the same ― We just love our daughter.”

 Booth emphasized that for her family, it’s just that simple ― they all love Rachel and nothing can change that.
 The mom then shared an important message about co-parenting.